Betting odds for Chiefs, Mahomes as team enters bye week - NewsBreak

 Betting odds for Chiefs, Mahomes as team enters bye week

-KANSAS CITY, Mo.
-(WDAF) — The Kansas City Chiefs enter the bye week with a 5-2 record and sole possession of the lead in the AFC West and odds-makers have gone back-and-forth on a betting odds for the end of the season.
+KANSAS CITY, Mo. — The Kansas City Chiefs enter the bye week with a 5-2 record and sole possession of the lead in the AFC West and odds-makers have gone back and forth on a betting odds for the end of the season.

 For starters, though the Chiefs were favorites to win the division at the beginning of the season, the margin was much smaller due to the belief that the division would be much more competitive with all the additions to Kansas City’s rivals.

-Right now, the Chiefs are two games ahead of the second-place Los Angeles Chargers and DraftKings gives KC -450 odds to win the division .
+Right now, the Chiefs are two games ahead of the second place Los Angeles Chargers.
+DraftKings gives KC -450 odds to win the division .

 - Chiefs: -450